 The Steinhardt School of Culture, Education, and Human Development offers students a change to participate in their varied and exciting music and performing arts courses and workshops.
 Learn more.

-NYU's School of Continuing and Professional Studies (SCPS) offers a wide range of noncredit options perfectly suited for working professionals and those working to develop a new skill.
+NYU's School of Continuing and Professional Studies (SCPS) offers a two-week, professionally oriented intensive course for rising college seniors and recent college undergraduates.
 Learn more.

 Please note: Noncredit courses through SCPS are not offered through Summer in NYC.
 To learn more about the application process, visit the Noncredit Offerings page on the SCPS website.

 In this program, you will focus on poetry, fiction, or creative nonfiction and attend daily writing workshops and craft sessions.
 Classes are supplemented by readings and lectures by New York-based writers and publishing professionals.
 Exciting class trips and cultural activities further enhance your learning experience and provide context and inspiration for your writing.
 Learn more.

 Tisch School of the Arts offers summer courses for college students and adult learners.
 Courses include academic study of the arts as well as professional, conservatory training.
 There are undergraduate, graduate, and noncredit options.
 The following are summer intensives:

 For more information about Tisch summer intensives and certificates, please visit their website.